xiaoningwang/xiaoningwang.github.io/_pages/about.md

 ---

-I am currently a Post-doctorate Fellow & Lecturer in [School of Data Science and Media Intelligence](http://dsmi.cuc.edu.cn/main.htm) at Communication University of China.
+I am currently a Lecturer in [School of Data Science and Media Intelligence](http://dsmi.cuc.edu.cn/main.htm) at Communication University of China.
 I got my Ph.D. degree from [School of Statistics, Renmin University of China](http://stat.ruc.edu.cn/) in 2019, under the supervision of [Prof. Yongjin Jin](http://stat.ruc.edu.cn/teacher_more.php?id=119&cid=25).
 My research interests are mainly on sampling survey and machine learning for media data.

 # Education